xfiive/webshop_spring/README.md

-Webshop for some small business, security through Spring Security, emails through Spring Mails, psql as a database, connects with frontend on vue.js(probably will also post it in a few days or weeks)
+Webshop for some small business, security through Spring Security, emails through Spring Mails, psql as a database, connects with frontend on Vue.js